 Prior to 1633, as observed in the 1611 King James Bible, the name “Jezebel” did not include the letter or pronunciation of “J”

-Like the name “Jesus“, her name was spelled with an “I”.
+Like the name “Jesus“, in the Latin superscription INRI – Jesus of Nazareth, Rex/King of the Jews – her name was spelled with an “I”.

 Isabella.

-This most famous of Spanish queens is the virtual reincarnation of the Sidonian Jezebel, who could very well have been her ancestor.
+This most famous of Spanish queens is the virtual reincarnation of the Sidonian Jezebel, who could very well have been her ancestor as the Phoenicians settled the far shores of the Mediterranean.
 The blood evidence they both left behind certainly matches.

-Born as she was during the Middle Ages when the Church reigned supreme, Isabella’s parents would have deliberately named her after a Bible character.
+Born as she was in 1451 when the Church reigned supreme, Isabella’s parents would have deliberately named her after a Bible character.
+And that tells us everything about her family.

 Ferdinand and Isabella: The Making of the First World Power